adamsilver/fdpb/01-Register.md

 </div>
 ```

-Like the hint pattern we discussed earlier, we place the error inside the label too providing broad support for those using screen readers.
+Like the hint pattern we discussed earlier, we place the error inside the label too, providing broad support for those using screen readers.
 This means, that when the user focuses the field the error will be read out along with the label.

 The registration form only contains a simple text box, but in upcoming chapters we'll discuss how to show errors for groups of fields such as radio buttons.
 Spoiler alert: Injecting the error into a radio button's label doesn't work.

 ### How to write errors

 Up to now, we've ensured that our approach to validation is robust and inclusive.
-But this counts for zero if we were then to neglect the messages themselves.
+But this counts for nothing if we were then to neglect the messages themselves.
 One study showed that *custom* error messages increased conversion by 0.5%, equating to over £250,000 a year in revenue[^].

 A good error message is easy to understand and easy to fix.
 Whilst it's often backwards to design an interface without first knowing the content, in this case, it's hard to design the messages without understanding the interface.

-We know the error will appear in two places: the summary and next to the field.
-‘You need to enter the “at” symbol.’ is ambiguous when it appears in the summary but works when next to the field.
+As we've just designed the interface, we already know that errors might appear in two places: the summary and next to the field.
+What this means is we need to ensure the error message works well regardless of these two locations.
+That is, ‘You need to enter the “at” symbol.’ is ambiguous when it appears in the summary but works when next to the field.

 []()

 Maintaining two different messages for each error is a lot more work and for little gain.
-To solve this, we should design a messgae that works in both cases.
+To solve this, we'll design messages that works in both cases.
 For example, ‘You need to enter the “at” symbol in the email address.’.

 We also need to consider pleasantries.
 Putting ‘please’ at the start of each message seems noisey and repetitive.
 But some errors sound blunt without it.
 For example, ‘Please answer this question’ versus ‘Answer this question’.
 ‘You need to [answer this question.]’ may be better as it sounds softer but it has more words.
+Tricky.

 To help answer the question of pleasantries, we might consider how frequently the system is being used by the same user.
 For users who use a system every day, removing ‘You need to’ gets straight to the point and may be better.
 For less frequent users it may come across rude.
 Without testing it's hard to know.